-Old-age labor pension: Age 60 (men) or age 55 (women) with at least 5 years of insurance coverage.
+Old-age labor pension: Age 60 (men) or age 55 (women) with at least 5 years of coverage.

-The qualifying conditions are reduced for persons who have worked in the far-north region or in hazardous or dangerous work, to mothers who have five or more children or disabled children, and to some specified professional categories.
+The qualifying conditions are reduced for persons who have worked in the far-north region or in hazardous or dangerous work, for mothers who have five or more children or children with disabilities, and for some specified professional categories.